 What is an IBAN number?

-IBANs, or International Bank Account Numbers, are used for fast and secure payments both nationally and internationally.
+IBAN numbers, or International Bank Account Numbers, are used for fast and secure payments both domestically and internationally.
 Unique to you and your account, this number offers a safeguarding system that checks account data before sending funds between international banks.
 Up to 34 letters and numbers, each set of characters in an IBAN provides information on your account to verify it during the transaction.

 Why IBAN numbers were created